Updated January 18, 2017

 What are the tax compliance options for non-exempt members of a pass-through entity?

 Member-Filed Return.
-Individual members of a pass-through entity who agree to file may certify to the pass-through entity that they agree to file any required Massachusetts tax returns for their income subject to tax in Massachusetts, make their own quarterly estimated tax payments if required, and accept personal jurisdiction in Massachusetts state courts for the determination and collection of taxes.
-Members who elect this compliance method will be responsible for filing and paying on their own behalf.
+Individual members of a pass-through entity may certify to the pass-through entity that they agree to file any required Massachusetts tax returns on their own for their income subject to tax in Massachusetts, make their own quarterly estimated tax payments if required, and accept personal jurisdiction in Massachusetts state courts for the determination and collection of taxes.
 These members are not subject to withholding by the pass-through entity.

 Withholding.
 Members who have not agreed to file, have not participated in a composite return, or have not certified that they are otherwise exempt from withholding, will be subject to withholding on their distributive share by the pass-through entity, unless the entity itself is exempt from having to withhold.